rudolfochrist/jasql/README.txt

 6 LICENSE
 =========

-  Released under the LGPL license.
+  Released under the MPL-2.0 license.

 7 SEE ALSO